joshbegley/nyt-latest/README.md

 `You could walk in them like gym shoes, but if you rocked back on your heels the wheels emerged, turning them into roller skates.
 In the early 2000s, the company sold millions.`\
 https://www.nytimes.com/2026/04/16/business/roger-adams-dead.html

-**Israel and Lebanon Reach Deal on a 10-Day Cease-Fire**\
+**10-Day Cease-Fire Between Israel and Lebanon Goes Into Effect**\
-`A pause in the fighting between Israeli forces and Iranian-allied Hezbollah militants may help smooth the way to a peace deal between the U.S. and Iran.`\
+`The pause in the fighting between Israeli forces and Iranian-allied Hezbollah militants may help smooth the way to a peace deal between the U.S. and Iran.`\
 https://www.nytimes.com/2026/04/16/world/middleeast/israel-lebanon-cease-fire.html

 **Pittsburgh’s Children’s Museum Satisfies a Hunger for Eric Carle**\